 Like all financial institutions, we are subject to market risk from changes in interest rates.
 Interest rate risk is inherent in the balance sheet due to the mismatch between the maturities of rate-sensitive assets and rate-sensitive liabilities.
-If rates are rising, and the level of rate-sensitive liabilities exceeds the level of rate-sensitive assets, the net interest margin will be negatively impacted.
-Conversely, if rates are falling, and the level of rate-sensitive liabilities is greater than the level of rate-sensitive assets, the impact on the net interest margin will be favorable.
+If rates are rising, and the level of rate-sensitive assets exceed the level of rate-sensitive liabilities, the impact on the net interest margin will be favorable.
+Conversely, if rates are falling, and the level of rate-sensitive assets is less than the level of rate-sensitive liabilities, the impact on the net interest margin will be unfavorable.
 Managing interest rate risk is further complicated by the fact that all rates do not change at the same pace; in other words, short term rates may be rising while longer term rates remain stable.
 In addition, different types of rate-sensitive assets and rate-sensitive liabilities react differently to changes in rates.